StilgarISCA/ClassicArcadeProjects/_posts/2016-11-07-Button-Hinge-And-Overlay.md

 ![alt text](/img/tnf-piano-hinge-install.jpg "Predrilling the piano hinge holes")

 I wanted a nice surface to adhere my overlays to, so I once again primed and painted.
-I wanted to make sure to get at least a couple of coats of black on incase the overlay didn’t quite cover the length or height of the plywood.
+I wanted to make sure to get at least a couple of coats of black on incase the overlay didn’t quite cover the length or height of the particle board.
 I used the same paint as mentioned in [this post](/2016/09/29/Leg-Levelers.html).

 ![alt text](/img/tnf-painted-cp.png "Painted control panel")